 I love tea time!
 Tiny sandwiches, mouth-watering pastries, lemon curd, and pages and pages of loose leaf tea to choose from.
 This English and Russian-inspired tradition is not something we see often in the states, but Portland actually has some really good spots to get your tea on!
 Why not on Mother’s Day?
 A lot of these places are HOPPING, so always make reservations!

-Clockwork Rose (Already completely booked for Mother’s Day, but make a note for the future because this place is EPIC!)
+Clockwork Rose Already completely booked through June, but make a note to call reservations in ~two month or more in advance because this place is small but EPIC!

-English Garden Tea Cafe (Not usually open on Sunday, but call and see if they make an exception for Mother’s Day.)
+English Garden Tea Cafe Not usually open on Sunday, but call and see if they have a Mother’s Day special for Saturday.

 7. Brix Tavern